neilsmurphy/backtrader_template/README.md

 ```

 Clearly there is some overlap where the fast is slower than the slow.
 In the
-RunBacktest class in the `scenario` method line 454 you can add in the following:
+RunBacktest class in the `scenario` method line 454 you can add in the following to
+skip these backtests:

 ```
 if scenario["sma_fast"] >= scenario["sma_slow"]: